interacquas/ignobioR/README.md

 # The Authors

-Marco D'Antraccoli, Pisa Botanic garden and Museum (marco.dantraccoli@unipi.it)
+Marco D'Antraccoli, University of Pisa,  Botanic garden and Museum (marco.dantraccoli@unipi.it)

-Gianni Bedini, Department of Biology
+Gianni Bedini, University of Pisa, Department of Biology

-Lorenzo Peruzzi, Department of Biology
+Lorenzo Peruzzi, University of Pisa, Department of Biology

 # Please check our Vignette